Who has qualified for the 2026 World Cup? - WTOP News

 Oceania for the first time has a guaranteed spot — New Zealand clinched that in March.
 It could add another with New Caledonia going into the intercontinental playoffs.

-Europe will have 16 teams sure to play in the next World Cup.
+Europe will have 16 teams sure to play in the World Cup.

 Already qualified